wangqinglhc0122/SRE_README/README.md

 - [Task 10: Build Gogs container image and push it to a container registry](#task-10-build-gogs-container-image-and-push-it-to-a-container-registry)
 - [Task 99: Publish your work](#task-99-publish-your-work)

-## Interview Approaches

-There are two approaches to conduct this interview:

-### **1. Interview First**

-Schedule the hands-on session first.
-Ask the candidate to complete "Task 0" as a prerequisite.

-During the interview session (60 minutes), the candidate shall

-*   share his/her computer's desktop for demonstration
-*   complete as many tasks as possible to demonstrate the technical competence
-*   feel free to reference any materials or search engines
-*   ask questions or seek for help at any time

-After the interview session, the candidate will have two calendar days to complete all the tasks, well document the procedure in a professional engineering way and send the deliverables to the hiring manager or recruiter.

-### **2. Project First**

-Send all tasks to the candidate, who shall complete all tasks, well document the procedure in a professional engineering way and send the deliverables to the hiring manager or recruiter prior to the interview session.
-The days given to the candidate can be flexible, based on different background, experience and applied position.

-During the interview session (60 minutes), the candidate shall

-*   share his/her computer's desktop for demonstration
-*   present his/her completion in the live environment (can ommit the time consuming part, e.g. reboot a machine)
-*   answer any technical questions or perform additional ad-hoc tasks if being asked

-After the interview session, if there is any follow-up action required, the candidate shall get back in the agreed time window.

 ## **Task 0: Preparation for the Interview Environment**

 The candidate shall prepare the following environment for the interview: